 Most ETFs aim to match the return of a market index, but there are other types.
 Leveraged and inverse ETFs strive to match a multiple of an index's return, or an inverse multiple of the index's daily return.
 These are more complex investments that should be researched thoroughly -- in fact, the SEC has issued a warning to investors because these types of ETFs can be confusing [source: SEC].

 If you're looking to get into the ETF market, it's fairly easy to do since they're traded openly.
 ETFs have been steadily increasing in popularity since their introduction.
 However, since they're made up stock assets, their value has been negatively affected by overall economic downturns -- and they could face similar problems in the future.
 Of course, no investment is immune to this vulnerability.
 You should also note that buying and selling ETF shares is subject to the same brokerage fees you'd incur trading any other stock.

-For more information on investing and personal finance, take a look at the links on the next page.
+For more information on investing and personal finance, take a look at the links below.